A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 The Outdoor Research Helium (click here for women’s version) is an ultralight rain jacket without a huge price tag.
 This is one of the lightest rain jackets we tested and the least expensive in the sub-7-ounce category.

-It holds up well in storms and breathes surprisingly well.
-We wouldn’t necessarily recommend using this as a wind-blocker, but you could in a pinch.
-The Helium excels in packability, packing away into its own chest pocket ready when not in use.
-And when it’s packed up like this, it will take up hardly any room in your backpack.
+The Helium also excels in packability, packing away into its own chest pocket ready when not in use and taking up hardly any room in your backpack.

-The Helium isn’t as durable as some, or as breathable.
+The Helium isn’t as durable as some other jackets on our list, or as breathable.
 And, it only has one pocket.
 But, this is a minimalist model made for ultralight hikers, backpackers, trail runners, and climbers.
 And when you’re counting grams while trying to save cash for ramen noodles, who cares about pockets?

 PROs